John B. Breckinridge: Political career

 Breckinridge was twice elected to the Kentucky House of Representatives from the 49th district and served from 1956 to 1959.

 Breckinridge was elected Attorney General of Kentucky in 1959 when Bert T. Combs led the Democratic ticket to victory.
 He served his first term from 1960 to 1963, also serving on the National Conference of Commissioners on Uniform State Law and as a delegate to the Democratic National Convention in 1960.
 Under state law at that time Breckinridge could not run for a second consecutive term as attorney general.
 He ran in 1963 for Lieutenant Governor of Kentucky but lost in the Democratic primary to Harry Lee Waterfield.
 After that defeat Breckinridge returned to his law practice and planned a return to public office.

 Breckinridge was elected to a second, non-consecutive term as Attorney General of Kentucky in 1967.
 He was one of three statewide Democratic candidates elected while the Republican ticket, led by Louie B. Nunn, won the governorship.
 Breckinridge served his second term as Attorney General of Kentucky from 1968 to 1971.
 He ran for lieutenant governor in 1971 but again lost in the Democratic primary, this time to Speaker of the Kentucky House of Representatives Julian Carroll, who was running on an informal slate with former Gov. Bert Combs, who lost to Lt.
 Gov. Wendell Ford.

 In 1972 Breckinridge was elected to an open seat in the United States House of Representatives from Kentucky's Sixth Congressional District (Lexington and the central Bluegrass).
 He defeated Republican Laban P. Jackson.
 He was re-elected in 1974 and 1976 but was defeated in the 1978 Democratic primary by state Sen. Tom Easterly of Frankfort, who in turn lost the seat to Republican Larry Hopkins.

 After his defeat Breckinridge returned to the practice of law in Lexington, Kentucky, where he died less than a year later on July 29, 1979.
 His ashes were interred at Lexington Cemetery.

 Legacy

 As a member of the Kentucky House of Representatives and the United States House of Representatives, Breckinridge was regarded as an independent moderate.

 Personal life

-Breckinridge was married to Helen Congleton, whom he would have two children with, Knight Osheroff and John B. Breckinridge, Jr.
+Breckinridge was married to Helen Congleton, with whom he would have two children, Knight Osheroff and John B. Breckinridge, Jr.